LGC Ltd

-LGC participated in the European Reference Materials consortium, together with the Institute for Reference Materials and Measurements (IRMM) of the European Commission's Directorate General Joint Research Centre and the Bundesanstalt für Materialforschung und -prüfung, Germany (BAM).

 UK Government Chemist

-The Government Chemist is a person appointed with statutory duties prescribed in seven acts of Parliament, supported by the Laboratory of the Government Chemist (LGC).
+The Government Chemist is a person appointed with statutory duties prescribed in seven acts of Parliament, supported by the Laboratory of the Government Chemist.
 In addition, this person is an advisor to the government on relevant matters.
-As of 2018, both these functions are funded by the Department for Business, Energy and Industrial Strategy (BEIS), but LGC is a private company, and the Government Chemist, Julian Braybrook, is an employee of LGC.
+Since 2023, both these functions have been funded by the Department for Science, Innovation and Technology, but LGC is a private company, and the Government Chemist is an employee of LGC.
+As of August 2023, this position is held by Dr Julian Braybrook.

 History

-Origins

-In 1842 the Department of Excise set up a laboratory in its Broad Street headquarters to check tobacco for adulteration, i.e. the addition of other substances to increase profits and evade duty.
-(The amount of tobacco sold was much greater than imported.)
+In 1842, the Department of Excise set up a laboratory in its Broad Street headquarters to check tobacco for adulteration, i.e. the addition of other substances to increase profits and evade duty, (the amount of tobacco sold was much greater than imported).
 One employee, George Phillips, used a microscope and chemical tests, most of which he had developed himself.
 The work of the laboratory expanded to check for adulteration in pepper, beer and coffee with additional staff being employed under Phillips, and a new laboratory was opened in Somerset House in 1859, by which time Excise had joined the Inland Revenue.
-In 1861 it dealt with 11,000 samples.
+In 1861, it dealt with 11,000 samples.
 The work also expanded to include foodstuffs and soap, and in 1874 Phillips had 12 permanent staff.
-The Inland Revenue Laboratory, as it was now known, was appointed a Referee Analyst under the Sale of Food and Drugs Act 1875, i.e. one whose findings were accepted in a court of law.
+The Inland Revenue Laboratory, as it was now known, was appointed a Referee Analyst under the Sale of Food and Drugs Act 1875 (38 & 39 Vict. c.
+63), i.e. one whose findings were accepted in a court of law.
 This greatly added to the number of samples being submitted.

-In 1894 an official Government Laboratory was set up, combining both the Inland Revenue Laboratory and a separate Customs Laboratory which had been set up in 1860, moving to purpose-built premises in Clement's Inn Passage in 1897.
+In 1894, an official Government Laboratory was set up, combining both the Inland Revenue Laboratory and a separate Customs Laboratory which had been set up in 1860, moving to purpose-built premises in Clement's Inn Passage in 1897.
 The head was Dr Edward Thorpe, with the title of Principal Chemist, who expanded its activities to include health problems caused by the match and lead-glazing industries.
-His report of 1907 states that 173,606 analyses and examinations were made on behalf of the departments of Customs and Excise, other departments, and in connection with two acts, the Food And Drugs Act and the Fertilisers and Feeding Stuffs Act.
+His report of 1907 states that 173,606 analyses and examinations were made on behalf of the departments of Customs & Excise, other departments, and in connection with two acts, the Food and Drugs Act and the Fertilisers and Feeding Stuffs Act.